dlehman83/PSScripts/GoogleDriveFileACL/Readme.md

 .\fileacl.ps1 -fileaclcsv .\2024filelistperms.csv -deletecsv .\2024del.csv
 ```

-Look though the output file to make sure you are deleting the file permissions you want.
+Look through the output file to make sure you are deleting the file permissions you want.

-run this gam command to delete the file permissions in the above file.
+Run this gam command to delete the file permissions in the above file.

 ``` cmd
 gam csv 2024del.csv gam user "~Owner" delete drivefileacl "~driveFileId" "~permissionId"